 Consider now a call from one extension to another.
 The extension, say No. 3, takes his receiver off its hook, thus completing the following circuit through his transmitter (see Fig. 2):-Positive terminal of battery, through the inner and main spring contacts of the keys associated with No. 3 extension, A line of extension circuit, extension transmitter, B line of extension circuit, key contacts, line indicator of No. 3 extension, negative terminal of battery.
 The current operates the indicator, bringing the eyeball down.
 The operator answers the call and makes the connection just as in the previous case, care being taken to select a disengaged connecting circuit.
-The connections whilst the call is in progress are shown diagrammatically in Fig. 4.
-The following points should be noticed:-
+The con-